AdobeDocs/experience-platform.en/help/data-prep/api/schemas.md

+---
+keywords: Experience Platform;home;popular topics;data prep;api guide;schemas;
+solution: Experience Platform
+title: Schemas API Endpoint
+topic: schemas
+description: You can use the `/schemas` endpoint in the Adobe Experience Platform API to programmatically retrieve, create, and update schemas.
+---

-# Schemas endpoints
+# Schemas endpoint

-Schemas can be used with mapper to ensure the data you've ingested into Adobe Experience Platform matches what you want to ingest.
-You can use the `/schemas` endpoint to programmatically create, list, and get custom schemas in Platform.
+Schemas can be used with Mapper to ensure the data you've ingested into Adobe Experience Platform matches what you want to ingest.
+You can use the `/schemas` endpoint to programmatically create, list, and get custom schemas for use with Mapper in Platform.

 ## Get all schemas